Radiation from relativistic shocks with turbulent magnetic fields: Relativistic PIC Simulations

-Comparing the spectra with Figs. 5 and 6c we find similarities.
+{\b A comparison between Fig.\ 5 and Fig.\ 6c indicates similarities.
 The lower frequencies have flat spectra and the higher frequencies decrease monotonically.
-The slope in Fig. 5 is less steep than that in Fig. 6c.
-This is due to the fact that the spread of Lorenz factors of jet electrons is larger and the average Lorenz factor is larger as well.
-Furthermore, even the magnetic field strength is not so large, however the slope of the spectra seems to be consistent with Fig. 7.16 (left) with the turbulent magnetic field with the red noise ($\mu = -3$) in Hededal's Ph.
-D. thesis \cite{hedeT05}.
-We obtained several different parameters with jet electrons and ambient magnetic field.
-However, the strength of the magnetic fields generated by the Weibel instability is small, therefore the spectra for these cases are very similar to Fig. 5.
-As shown in Fig. 7.12 in Hededal's Ph.
-D. thesis \cite{hedeT05}, the trajectories of jet electrons have to be chaotic to produce a jitter-like spectrum Fig. 7.22 \cite{hedeT05}.

-As shown in Fig. 1b, the magnetic field energy in the region $x/\Delta < 500$ is small ($\epsilon_{\rm B} < 0.07$), therefore, as expected, the spectra look like those emitted from electrons propagating in a turbulent magnetic field with red noise (see also Figs. 3a and 4a).
+The slope in Fig.\ 5 is less steep than in Fig.\ 6c.
+This is due to the fact that the spread of Lorentz factors of the jet electrons is larger and the average Lorentz factor is larger as well.
+Although the magnetic field is not as strong in the simulation spectra, the spectra are extended to higher frequency.
+This is explained that as shown in Fig. 7.16 (left) in Hededal?s Ph.
+D. thesis (Hededal, 2005) the turbulent magnetic field shifts the frequency higher with shorter wave length (smaller $\mu$).
+We obtained results for other simulations with different parameters for the jet electrons and including an ambient magnetic field.
+In all cases the strength of the magnetic fields generated by the Weibel instability was small, and the spectra for these cases were very similar to Fig.\ 5.
+The low level for the magnetic field energy in these small test case simulations with $x/\Delta < 600$ is to be expected.
+As indicated by Fig.\ 1b, the magnetic field energy in the region $x/\Delta < 500$ is small ($\epsilon_{\rm B} < 0.07$), therefore, as expected, the spectra should look like that from electrons propagating in a turbulent magnetic field with some high frequency enhancement.}